Cato Networks Knowledge Base

 Customizing the Transport Options for a Rule

-Network Rules are configured globally.
+Network rules are configured globally.
 If a specific site does not have the specified transport, Cato Socket treats such a configuration as if was configured for Automatic.

 If you select explicit transports/NICs, the QoS engine monitors packet loss, jitter and latency. if congestion occurs, packets are dropped.
 If you select automatic transports, the QoS engine monitors congestion in addition to packet loss, jitter and latency.